PowerShell/PSSwagger/docs/extensions/readme.md

 description | `string` | **Required**.
 Module description. author | `string` | **Required**.
 Module author. guid | `string` | **Required**.
 Module guid.
-MUST be in the form of valid guid.
+MUST be in the form of valid guid. commandDefaults | `x-ps-client-parameters` | Default client parameters to apply to all commands.
 .*| `string` or `bool` | Field name should be a valid parameters of either New-ModuleManifest or Update-ModuleManifest cmdlets.
 Value should be a valid string value, boolean for switch parameters, must be proper URL as string value for URI types - e.g., licenseUri, or array of strings if a parameter supports array of strings - e.g., Tags.

 **Example**: